 Limit of liability and your insurance policy

-For each coverage type specified in your policy (personal property, personal liability, loss of use, etc.), your insurance company will indicate the limit of liability – aka, how much they’re willing to pay you if something happens.
+For each coverage type specified in your policy (like personal property, personal liability, or loss of use), your insurance company indicates the particular limit of liability: the upper limit of what they’ll pay you for a covered claim.

 Special limits of liability

-In both homeowners and renters insurance, there’s something called special limits of liability.
+In both homeowners and renters insurance, we find what are known as ‘special limits of liability.’

-This refers to limits on specific types of valuable items you may own, like your jewelry, watch, bike, money, electronics, etc. In general, valuable items like these are insured up to around $2,500 (and on some premium policies, $5,000).
+This refers to limits on specific types of valuable items you may own, like your jewelry, watch, bike, money, electronics, etc. In general, valuable items like these are generally insured up to around $2,500.

 Let’s say you have a basic homeowners policy with a limit of liability of $2,500 on jewelry.
-One day, your placed gets robbed, and you notice your engagement ring went missing.
-Oh no!
-Your sig other originally bought it for $7,000… but after you file a claim, you’ll receive a check up to the limit of liability, which is $2,500.
-But, if you have extra coverage by way of scheduled items, you may be able to get reimbursed for the full amount of your loss.
+One day, your apartment gets robbed, and you notice your engagement ring went missing.
+It cost $7,000, but your covered claim will only reimburse you $2,500 (after you pay your deductible).